zhangshengoo/Kimi-Audio-Training/README.md

 We encourage the community to use and contribute to this toolkit to foster more reliable and comparable benchmarking.
 Find it here: [Kimi-Audio-Evalkit](https://github.com/MoonshotAI/Kimi-Audio-Evalkit).

+## Generation Testset

+We collect and release [Kimi-Audio-Generation-Testset](https://huggingface.co/datasets/moonshotai/Kimi-Audio-GenTest), which is designed to benchmark and evaluate the conversational capabilities of audio-based dialogue models.
+It consists of a collection of audio files containing various instructions and conversational prompts.
+The primary goal is to assess a model's ability to generate not just relevant, but also appropriately styled audio responses.
+The language in dataset is Chinese.

 ## License